OpenHumans/Overland_android/README.md

 There are many settings available in the settings tab which allow you to adjust properties of the Core Location API.

 ## Documentation

+We use the api react-native-background-location to reach the Core Location API. https://transistorsoft.github.io/react-native-background-geolocation/

 Coming